 Whether you own a small, medium, or a large business, in today’s economy finding and keeping the best employees can be difficult.
 All business owners would like to believe that providing a great work environment where everybody enjoys working should be enough to hire and retain qualified employees that want to grow in your business year after year.
+Most business owners have not heard of offering deferred compensation life insurance.

 Let’s face it.
 The times are changing with each new generation.
 Workers today don’t think as their grandparents did.
 Getting a decent job with decent pay and a pension that you can retire on is no longer the norm.
 Workers today are a little reluctant to put in the time and effort when the only reward is a pension that may or may not support a lifestyle you have dreamed of in retirement.